 Мusic production requires a lot more than just pure skill.
 Just like any other profession out there, having the right tools for the job is essential.
 However, things get complicated when you try to get those tools on a budget.

 Thankfully, there are still some options on the table.
-Today we are going to show you top 3 best monitor speakers under $100.
-These may not be the best monitors out there but they will get the job done and allow you to pursue your passion of creating music.
-With that in mind, let’s get right into the matter.
+Today we are going to show you the best budget monitor speakers under $100.
+These may not be the best monitors out there, but they will get the job done and allow you to pursue your passion for creating music.

 The main difference between monitor speakers and regular speakers is in the way they render tone.
-Your standard computer speakers will be bass heavy, with a tone profile aimed at giving you most flavor out of your music.
+Your standard computer speakers will be bass heavy, with a tone profile aimed at giving you the most flavor out of your music.
 That is not the case with monitors.
 Their main purpose is to be as flat as possible, thus showing you the raw sound of your mix.
 Achieving that kind of transparency with $100 monitor speakers is hard.
 A set that is somewhere in the $500 range will do a far better job.

 The problem with affordable monitors starts with the size of the transducers.
 In most cases out there, there will be a driver and a tweeter in each cabinet.
 Some brands like to label these drivers as woofers, but that is wishful thinking at best.
 You are looking at 3″ inch units which have their limits.
 Best case scenario, it is going to be a decent full-range driver that reaches low enough and has a linear frequency response across the range.
 Worst case scenario, you are going to deal with a dead low end and a reasonable middle department.

 Choosing The Best Budget Studio Monitors For Your Needs